sxtxixtxcxh/validate-on-save.tmbundle/README.md

 Installing via Git will allow you to keep up to date with the `Bundles` > `Validate On Save` > `Update Bundle` menu command.

 If you don't have Git and downloaded this from Github (really? you don't have Git?), after you've unzipped or untarred, you'll have to rename the folder from `sxtxixtxcxh-validate-on-save.tmbundle-#{HASH}` to `Validate On Save.tmbundle`.
-Double click TextMate should install it for you.
+Double click and TextMate should install it for you.

 Configuration
 -------------